 Cool and Unusual Punishment: Fluellen's response to getting dissed is to smack Pistol around, and then make him eat a leek.
 Some performances have him smacked around with said leek.

 To explain: earlier in the play, Fluellen wears a leek in his hat in observance of St. Davy's Day, apparently a Welsh tradition at the time.
 Pistol had - along with other insults - suggested that Fluellen eat his leek.
 Later, when St. Davy's Day is past, it's Pistol who ends up eating the leek.

 Darker and Edgier: A whole bunch of comic characters from the previous two plays are brought in and killed off.

-Darwinist Desire: Hal tells Catherine "thou must therefore needs prove a good soldier breeder."
+Darwinist Desire: Hal tells Katherine "thou must therefore needs prove a good soldier breeder."

 Determinator: "Once more unto the breach, dear friends, once more!"

 Disorganized Outline Speech: Just how is Henry entitled to the French throne, again?
 Played as straight-up comedy in the Olivier version; the Archbishop of Canterbury in the Branagh version, by contrast, delivers the "clear as the summer's sun" line with considerable irony.
 (The line is technically meant to introduce the Archbishop's summary of the preceding speech, which actually is pretty clear.)